 Medication management: If an individual is suffering from the symptoms of a mental health disorder in addition to an addiction to cocaine, certain psychotropic medications may be included in his or her plan of care.
 Psychiatrists work with patients to determine whether or not medications would benefit them, and nurses and nurse practitioners oversee the administration of any medications that are prescribed.
 Medication management services, including meetings with a psychiatrist, occur on a daily basis.

 Individual therapy: Provided on a daily or as-needed basis, individual therapy sessions offer patients a time to meet one-on-one with their primary counselor in a safe and confidential setting.
-During these sessions, patients have the opportunity to openly discuss any concerns that they have and to process through their experiences in treatment.
+During these sessions, patients have the opportunity to openly discuss any concerns that they have and to process through their experiences in rehab.
 Individual therapy can also be an ideal setting for patients to work through how their cocaine addictions have impacted their lives, and learn ways that they can prevent future relapse.

-Group therapy: Counselors, nurses, and mental health technicians lead the various group therapy sessions that patients can participate in during their time at Crestwyn.
+Group therapy: Counselors, nurses, and mental health technicians lead the various group therapy sessions that patients can participate in during their time at our rehab center.
 Group therapy provides individuals who are battling an addiction to cocaine with an opportunity to come together with others who may be experiencing similar struggles and challenges.
 In this forum, they can give and receive support to and from their peers, which offers an additional benefit of helping patients come to realize that they are not alone.
 Group therapy sessions are held daily and can include community groups, psychoeducation groups, and 12-Step recovery groups.
 The topics covered during the different sessions will vary, but may include the following:

 - Anger management